Business and Financial Occupations

 Meeting, convention, and event planners arrange all aspects of events and professional gatherings.
 They arrange meeting locations, transportation, and other details.

 Personal financial advisors provide advice on investments, insurance, mortgages, college savings, estate planning, taxes, and retirement to help individuals manage their finances.

-Top executives devise strategies and policies to ensure that an organization meets its goals.
-They plan, direct, and coordinate operational activities of companies and organizations.
+Top executives plan strategies and policies to ensure that an organization meets its goals.
+They coordinate and direct work activities of companies and organizations.

-Training and development specialists plan, conduct, and administer programs that train employees and improve their skills and knowledge.
+Training and development specialists help plan, conduct, and administer programs that train employees and improve their skills and knowledge.